 Single storey industrial buildings

 Single storey buildings are the largest sector of the UK structural steelwork market, representing upwards of 60% of total activity.
 These buildings are typically used for workshops, factories, industrial and distribution warehouses and retail and leisure.
-Referred to colloquially as ‘sheds’, sizes vary from small workshops of just a few hundred square metres up to masssive distribution warehouses covering over one one hundred thousand square metres.
+Referred to colloquially as ‘sheds’, sizes vary from small workshops of just a few hundred square metres up to massive distribution warehouses covering over one hundred thousand square metres.

 Steel dominates the framing systems used in this sector with a market share of approximately 90%.
 Whilst most single-storey buildings are relatively straightforward building projects, increasing levels of specialisation by steelwork contractors and other supply chain members have, in recent years, led to huge improvements in quality, cost and delivery performance of single-storey steel buildings.
 These improvements have been achieved through increasingly efficient use of the portal frame by design-and-build steelwork contractors, improved project planning, and active supply chain management by main contractors.

 - 2 Anatomy of typical single storey building

 - 3 Forms of construction